mathigon/textbooks/content/functions/content.md

 Now that we know more about absolute value functions and how they work, take a swing at the next level of Mathipong.

+// NOTES
-Ball comes at different locations on the upper left side of the screen.
+// Ball comes at different locations on the upper left side of the screen.
 Path is at different angels (slopes).
 --------------------------------------------------------------------------------